licky-licky/toji-no-miko-translations/docs/md/docs/June_Bride_Symphony.md

 **Sayaka:** (I feel weak.
 I should have brought Mai's cookies with me.)
 **Sayaka:** (I can't eat the bouquet, so I would rather have cookies...
 But, if I gave the bouquet to Mai, she might be happy.
 If Mai wore a wedding dress...
 She would look pretty for sure...)
 **Sayaka:** (But I'm too hungry to focus...
 I want to eat cookies...)
 **Hiyori:** (Did she relax her body just now?
 No wait, I can't let myself be tricked.
-Are you trying to bait me into lowering my guard\!?)
+Are you trying to bait me into lowering my guard\!\?)
 **Hiyori:** (Still, as long as we keep staring each other down, I'll keep wasting energy without having done anything.
 I need to find a way to end this as soon as possible\!)
 **Kozue:** It's anyone's guess how long these mind games will go on for.
 But this much is clear, it's an intense battle\!